rajeshm365/OneDrive-IB-Segment-AutoRemediation/README.md

     LOG_FIXES --> UP_FIXES

     subgraph Power Automate Flow
-      TRIG{On file created: name starts with "fixes" AND ends with ".txt"?}
+      TRIG{On file created - name starts with "fixes" AND ends with ".txt"?}
-      TRIG -- Yes --> TEAMS[Post message in Microsoft Teams (attach file or include contents)] TRIG -- No  --> NOOP[Do nothing]
+      TRIG -- Yes --> TEAMS[Post message in Microsoft Teams - attach file or include contents] TRIG -- No  --> NOOP[Do nothing]
     end